SteveCorbett/LicenceCreditsVue/README.md

 ```
 If you are using the Yarn package manager:
 ```
-yarn add license-checker
+yarn add license-checker --dev
 ```

-The first time after installing License Checker you will need to maually run the post install and prebuild processes using:
+The first time after installing License Checker you may need to maually run the post install and prebuild processes using:
 ```
 npm run postinstall
 npm run prebuild